stakater/kubestackplus-docs/content/about/cloud-providers/binero.md

 Binero is headquartered in Sweden.

-A OpenStack account is needed to run SAAP on [Binero](https://binero.com/en/).
+An OpenStack account is needed to run SAAP on [Binero](https://binero.com/en/).
 The following criteria must be met:

-- An account on Binero.
+- An account on Binero
-- A Stakater user (ask Stakater team for the email to use for this user) with admin privileges.
+- A Stakater user (ask Stakater team for the email to use for this user) with admin privileges
-- Resource limits must be applied on the account and the following resources must be allowed to be created; ask Binero support to increase the quotas as below
+- Resource limits must be applied on the account and the following resources must be allowed to be created; request Binero support to increase the quotas of your account as below:

   | Type | Limit |
   |---|---|